ucb-ist-drupal/SiteClone/README.md

 In some cases it's useful to clone the site and do an update dry run with out using multidev environments.

 ## Details
+### Cloning site code
 This code endeavors to mirror each environment between the source site and the target (the new copy being created).
-If there are pending commits in the live or test environment in the source site, those same commits should be pending in the corresponding environments on the cloned site.
+If there are pending commits in the source site's live or test environments, those same commits should be pending in the corresponding environments on the cloned site.

+### Cloning site content (database and files)
 The database and files are imported from the most recent backup of the corresponding source environment.
-If backups are not scheduled for the source site, it's best to backup all environments before creating the cloned site. **Feature: create backup first.**
+Before proceeding content imports, the code checks that each initialized environment on the source site 1) has a backup and 2) the backup is < 48 hours old.
+If necessary, fresh backups are created in source site environments.

+`--source-site-backups` causes backups to be created in all initialized source site environments regardless of existing backups and their ages.

 ## Possible improvements